paulbellamy/ratecounter/README.md

 # ratecounter

-A Concurrent RateCounter implementation in Golang
+A Thread-Safe RateCounter implementation in Golang

 ## Usage